jeesung-ahn/jeesung-ahn.github.io/index.md

 *writing manuscript completed*

 <div class="column" markdown="1">
 We qualitatively reviewed literature that examined the effects of interventions that are designed to tackle two important public health matters: physical inactivity and loneliness.
 Our aim was to identify which aspects of intervention most effectively improve physical inactivity and/or loneliness and whether these two variables are bi-directionally related.
-We proposed a psychological framework that suggests how social influences may underlie the loneliness and physical activity relationship.
+We proposed a psychological framework that suggests how *social influences* may underlie the relationship between loneliness and physical activity.
  </div>
 </div>
 <br>